vinimpv/loks/README.md

         ports:
           - port: 80
             hostPort: 30080
-        # mount_path is a path on the docker image that we will mount the project folder to
+        # Path on the Docker image where the project folder will be mounted.
         mount_path: /app
     dependencies:
       - backend